arestivo/slides/markdown/javascript.md

 # Not declaring variables

-* It might seem that declaring variables in javascript is *optional* but that is not the case.
+* It might seem that declaring variables in *Javascript* is *optional* but that is not the case.

 * When you use a variable without declaring it, that variable will bubble up until if finds a variable declared with the same name.